intelops/genval/CONTRIBUTION.md

 # Add a reference (remote) to the original repository
 git remote add upstream https://github.com/intelops/genval.git
 ```

-We would appreciate, if you work in your separate branch and push the changes to the branch. checkout to new branch:
+While contributing to `genval`, we would appreciate, if you work in your separate branch and push the changes to the branch. checkout to new branch:

 ```shell
 git checkout -b <new branch>
 ```
-`genval` is written in Golang, optionally you can resolve dependencies by running:
+`genval` is written in Golang, you can pull and resolve dependencies by running:

 ```shell
 go mod tidy